Deep Learning in Asset Pricing

-Our empirical findings are eleven-fold: First, because of their ability to fit flexible functional forms with many covariates, deep neural network can provide better asset pricing models.
-However, off-the-shelf simple prediction approaches perform worse than even linear no-arbitrage models.
+Our empirical main findings are five-fold.
+First, economic constraints improve flexible machine learning models.
+We confirm \cite{gu2018}'s insight that deep neural network can explain more structure in stock returns because of their ability to fit flexible functional forms with many covariates.
+However, when used for asset pricing, off-the-shelf simple prediction approaches can perform worse than even linear no-arbitrage models.
 It is the crucial innovation to incorporate the economic constraint in the learning algorithm that allows us to detect the underlying SDF structure.
+Although our estimation is only based on the fundamental no-arbitrage moments, our model can explain more variation out-of-sample than a comparable model with the objective to maximize explained variation.
+This illustrates that the no-arbitrage condition disciplines the model and yields better results among several dimensions.

-Second, linear models, which are the workhorse models in asset pricing, perform surprisingly well.
+Second, we confirm that non-linear and interaction effects matter as pointed out among others by \cite{gu2018} and \cite{bryzgalova2019}.
+Our finding is more subtle and also explains why linear models, which are the workhorse models in asset pricing, perform so well.
 We find that when considering firm-specific characteristics in isolation, the SDF depends approximately linearly on most characteristics.
-This explains why specific linear risk factors work well on certain single-sorted portfolios.
+Thus, specific linear risk factors work well on certain single-sorted portfolios.

-Third, non-linearities matter for interactions between covariates.
 The strength of the flexible functional form of deep neural networks reveals itself when considering the interaction between several characteristics.
 Although in isolation firm characteristics have a close to linear effect on the SDF, the multi-dimensional functional form is complex.
-Linear models and also non-linear models that assume an additive structure in the characteristics (e.g. additive splines or kernels) rule out interaction effects and cannot capture this structure.
+Linear models and also non-linear models that assume an additive structure in the characteristics (for example, additive splines or kernels) rule out interaction effects and cannot capture this structure.

+Third, test assets matter.
+Even a flexible asset pricing model can only capture the asset pricing information that is included in the test assets that it is calibrated on.
+An asset pricing model estimated on the optimal test assets constructed by the adversarial network has a 20\% higher Sharpe ratio than one calibrated on individual stock returns without characteristic managed portfolios.
+By explaining the most informative test assets we achieve a superior pricing performance on conventional sorted portfolios, e.g. size and book-to-market single- or double-sorted portfolios.
+In fact, our model has an excellent pricing performance on all 46 anomaly sorted decile portfolios.